typeholes/tserr/README.md

 ## Current State

+Does not work on Windows due to the use of symlinks
-Only handles a few error types layout is abysmal formatting and syntax highlighting work paths for self references work error code casts work but aren't in the UI yet
+Only handles a few error types layout is abysmal
+formatting and syntax highlighting work
+paths for self references work
+error code casts work but aren't in the UI yet